CHEK2 Biallelic gene

 (Unless otherwise indicated by findings)

 Female BreastThe recommendations below were developed for women with a single CHEK2 mutation.
 Currently there are no specific management recommendations for breast cancer risk in women with biallelic CHEK2 mutations.
-However, the increased risk for breast cancer in biallelic carriers compared to monoallelic carriers warrants consideration of more aggressive management, such as starting screening at younger ages, performing screenings more frequently, and additional risk-reduction strategies.17NANA
+However, the increased risk for breast cancer in biallelic carriers compared to monoallelic carriers warrants consideration of more aggressive management, such as starting screening at younger ages, performing screenings more frequently, and additional risk-reduction strategies.22NANA

-Mammography with consideration of tomosynthesis and consideration of breast MRI with contrast17Age 40, or modified to a younger age based on the family history of breast cancerAnnually
+Mammography22Age 40, or modified to a younger age based on the family history of breast cancerAnnually

-Consider additional risk-reduction strategies.16, 17IndividualizedNA
+Consider additional risk-reduction strategies.21, 22IndividualizedNA

-ColorectalColonoscopy640 years, or 10 years younger than the age of diagnosis for any first-degree relative with colorectal cancerEvery 5 years
+ColorectalColonoscopy1440 years, or 10 years younger than the age of diagnosis for any first-degree relative with colorectal cancerEvery 5 years

 Information for Family Members